Living with AI: Notes from Someone Who Uses It Too Much

 Frontend Engineer

 Sole owner of the frontend across the company — student platform, component library, and corporate site.
-Helped shape the design system from the ground up.
+Maintained and evolved an existing design system.

 Full Stack → Mobile Developer